 Information on the cases of Coronavirus (COVID-19) and number of deaths for Doncaster.
-This data will be updated on a weekly basis.

 View the map of weekly cases by area Please Note: this is a government website containing data from a week ago, and any area with less than 2 cases will not be highlighted on the map.